-In the future, the AIS technologies may be part of the GMDSS system.
+AIS SART are recognised in GMDSS.
+In the future, other aspects of AIS may be part of GMDSS.
 The distress alerting, urgency and safety communications should be by both terrestrial and satellite communications; therefore dedicated maritime frequencies are needed.
 The satellite detection of AIS is a one-way system (from earth to satellite); however in the GMDSS, the acknowledgement (from satellite to earth) is essential (a two way system).
 The CH75 and CH76 could be used for this purpose; however WRC-12 approved these channels in the Earth-to-space direction.
 At WRC-12 channels 27, 87, 28 and 88 have been identified for possible testing of AIS, under Note YYY in Appendix 18.

-AIS channels 5 and 6 for Data communication purposes:
+AIS channels 5 and 6 for ASM purposes: